CSCfi/csc-user-guide/CONTRIBUTING.md

 The rest of this document describes the workflow in Github as well as instructions for previewing and deploying the documentation.
 See [Style guide](../STYLEGUIDE.md) for content and formatting instructions.

+## For the impatient

+Once you've completed the steps above:
+* In [docs.csc.fi](https://docs.csc.fi) go the the page you want to edit and click the pen icon at top right
+* (sign in GitHub) and edit then content
+* Scroll down to commit changes (create a new branch) -> make a pull request
+* Assign a reviewer

 ## Making changes using pull requests

 The csc-user-guide repository uses the 'master' as the default